West Palm Beach nonprofit supporting families battling cancer

-PALM BEACH COUNTY, Fla. — On Saturday, a West Palm Beach nonprofit organization is hosting its annual event that's shining a light on children who are fighting for their lives.
+PALM BEACH COUNTY, Fla. — A West Palm Beach nonprofit organization is hosting its annual event that's shining a light on children who are fighting for their lives.

 The mission is to celebrate the big wins in pediatric cancer research, while continuing to fight and support those who are still in it.

-"Nobody should do cancer alone," said Barbara Abernathy.
-“And as long as I'm here, nobody will."
+"Nobody should do cancer alone," Barbara Abernathy said.
+"And as long as I'm here, nobody will."

-Abernathy was diagnosed with a rare blood cancer in 1996 and 24 years later she is advocating for families battling cancer through her organization Pediatric Oncology Support Team (POST).
+Abernathy was diagnosed with a rare blood cancer in 1996 and 24 years later she is advocating for families battling cancer through her organization, Pediatric Oncology Support Team.

 "We're the ones sitting there for all the dark parts, for all the wounded parts, for all the scared parts," she said.